mattxwang/lowkey/_posts/2016-03-23-shoot-for-the-stars.markdown

 | A Venti JCF everyday for 1 week (~$38.50) | 7 | 58.83% |

 Rather simple.
 In order to get a free drink, you need to come in on twelve different days.
-You need to spend $35.40 on just Tall Lattés to get a free drink, or
+You need to spend $42 on just Tall Lattés to get a free drink, or $66 on Venti JCFs.

 Now let's see how up-and-coming *Starbucks Rewards* (or *SR*) is going to look like.
 Instead of getting 1 star per visit, you now get 2 stars *per dollar you spend*. **Damn**.
 Then, you need 125 stars to get a free reward in *Gold*, and 300 to get to *Gold* in the first place.
 They've dropped the *Welcome* level, kept the *Green* level, and have promised more incentives in the future.